nuxeo/nuxeo-bench-site/content/11b-documents.md

 ## Phase 2 Principles: Building a Reproducible 11B Documents Repository Benchmark

-This chapter explains how we designed Phase 2 of the benchmark and the underlying reasoning.
+**This chapter explains how we designed Phase 2 of the benchmark and the underlying reasoning.**

 #### 11B is Not Just About Doing x3.5 on the 3B Benchmark

 The first difference with Phase 1 is that we want to reach 10B+, but we do not want to keep increasing the 3B architecture until it gets to the target volume.

-While we are confident that we could scale Nuxeo, MongoDB Atlas, and Elasticsearch to fit 10B+ documents inside a single non-sharded repository, it does not seem to be the best approach:
+While we're confident that we could scale Nuxeo, MongoDB Atlas, and Elasticsearch to fit 10B+ documents inside a single non-sharded repository, it doesn't seem to be the best approach:

-- cost wise it is likely not optimal
+- Not optimal on costs
-- from an operation standpoint, having a gigantic 11B repository is not ideal
+- Not optimal on operations

 This is why for phase 2 of the benchmark, we want to partition the data between:

-- 2 live repositories
+- Two live repositories
   - that will have adequate resources to ensure it stays performant
   - that can easily be updated and where we can perform daily operations
-- 1 archive repository
+- One archive repository
   - where the data is mainly read-only
   - where we can optimize storage for cost